marschmi/NGS2015_RMarkdown_Reproducibility/earth523_Feb02.md

 This effectively does the following on GitHub’s servers:

-`mkdir swc_workshop`
+`mkdir earth_523`
-`cd swc_workshop`
+`cd earth_523`
 `git init`

-Our local repository still contains our earlier work on `gapminder_analysis.R`, but the remote repository on GitHub doesn’t contain any files yet:
+Our local repository still contains our earlier work on `README.md`, but the remote repository on GitHub doesn’t contain any files yet:

 ![](Figures/local_vs_remote.png)